top of page

 1. Understand Your Income Streams: Review all sources of rental income to determine if you're above the thresholds.

-2. Choose Digital Software: Select Accounting or bookkeeping software that is compatible with MTD.
+2. Choose Digital Software: Select accounting or bookkeeping software that is compatible with MTD.
 Options like Xero, QuickBooks, or Sage are popular choices.

 3. Keep Records: Start maintaining digital records of all income and expenses related to your properties.
 This should include receipts, invoices, and bank statements.